MarcDrexler/3Commas.BotCreator/README.md

     This way you can create 10 Bots, and another day the next 10 Bots without having to worry about duplicates.
     You can specify your own name schema.
 There are existing placeholders for Strategy and Pair.
 - Signals currently available: Manual, Nonstop, TradingView, RSI
-- Buys tokens for your new Short bots via market buy order
+- Buys tokens for your new Short bots via market buy order (Binance & Huobi only)

 ### Excluded Pairs